zama-ai/concrete-ml/docs/debug_support_submit_issues.md

 Remember, **Concrete-ML** is a project where we are open to contributions.
 You can find more information at [Contributing](contributing.md).

-In case you have a reproducible bug that you have reduced to a small piece of code, we have our issue tracker in place (link on the right of the top menu).
+In case you have a reproducible bug that you have reduced to a small piece of code, we have our [issue tracker](https://github.com/zama-ai/concrete-ml/issues).
 Remember that a well-described short issue is an issue that is more likely to be studied and fixed.
 The more issues we receive, the better the product will be.